octaviogarcia/LaravelBackgroundJob/README.md

     Returns: [true,BackgroundJob] or [false,Exception]
     Updates the BackGroundjob with the attributes in $data and returns it

-  - echoStderr(string): void
+  - echoFile(string $path,string $output): void
-    Outputs to stderr with timestamps, used for logging
+    Outputs to file indicated in path with timestamps, used for logging

   - updateBackgroundJobLog(BackGroundjob,array $data) : [BackgroundJob]
     Updates the BackGroundjob with the attributes in $data.
 If an error occurs, it logs into stderr and exits with code 1.